rr521111/RandomScripts/README.md

 # RandomScripts
-Just a bunch of scripts that i can mess with and sync across devices.
+Just a bunch of scripts that I can mess with and sync across devices.
+I'll try to keep things organized.